 Tortoises exposed to natural sunlight will have a better understanding of the seasons.

 In the winter, a tortoise will naturally enter brumation patterns.
 If you notice the tortoise grows less active in October or November, it may be preparing for brumation.

 Brumation describes hibernating reptiles, which is essential for reproduction and overall health.
-It’s when they’ll stop eating food and sleep until the temperatures become warm again.
+It’s when they’ll stop eating food and sleep until the temperatures rise again.

 Most tortoise species naturally get sleepier during wintertime.
-However, if you notice the tortoise becoming less active, you might want to check the light and temperature levels.
+However, if you notice the tortoise becoming less active, you may wish to check the light and temperature levels.

 Brumation can be a difficult time for tortoises if their owners are ill-prepared.
 According to Veterinary Record, researchers noted a 7.78% mortality rate of brumating captive testudos.

 Tortoises need more rest when unwell.
 If a tortoise is sick, expect it to sleep more than usual.
 You should also expect a sick tortoise to appear less active, which may be lethargic and weaker than normal.

 Tortoises can become tired and weak for the following reasons:

 - Respiratory infections: Tortoises may experience fatigue and lethargy due to breathing problems.

 - Intestinal parasites: Parasites in the intestines, like worms, can disrupt nutrient absorption and cause inflammation in the gut.